Opioids are often prescribed for older adults in the late or terminal stages of chronic obstructive pulmonary disease (COPD).

 COPD is a progressive lung disease that makes it hard to empty air out of the lungs.

 Emphysema and chronic bronchitis are two types of the condition.

 About 15 million people in the United States have been diagnosed with COPD.
-In 2001, COPD and other types of chronic lower respiratory disease were listed as the third leading cause of death in the United States.
+In 2001, COPD and other types of chronic lower respiratory disease were listed as the third leading in the United States.